 Monte Carlo studies using the \texttt{Geant4} TR package~\cite{geant4_trd} were performed to model radiator photon yields and absorption in sequential layers of the detector prototypes.
-Figure~\ref{fig:geant_compare} shows predicted TR photon spectra for 15 cm of regular-spaced radiator consisting of polypropylene foils of the same consistency as those used in the FTBF tests.
-Top plots in Figure~\ref{fig:geant_compare} show results for the different GEM-TRD prototype constructions that were tested, for 10 GeV and 20 GeV electrons passing through, respectively.
-Bottom plots show results for 10 GeV and 20 GeV electrons passing through the Micromegas-TRD design and the Micromegas+GEM-TRD construction.
+Figure~\ref{fig:geant_compare} shows predicted TR photon spectra for 15\,cm of regular-spaced radiator consisting of polypropylene foils of the same consistency as those used in the FTBF tests.
+Top plots in Figure~\ref{fig:geant_compare} show results for the different GEM-TRD prototype constructions that were tested, for 10\,GeV and 20\,GeV electrons passing through, respectively.
+Bottom plots show results for 10\,GeV and 20\,GeV electrons passing through the Micromegas-TRD design and the Micromegas+GEM-TRD construction.

-These results emphasize that TRD optimization requires careful balancing of multiple design factors: radiator thickness and material for sufficient TR yield, cathode material composition and thickness for minimal soft TR x-ray stoppage, drift gap size for photon absorption depth, and amplification technology for signal timing and robustness.
-Future prototype iterations will need to co-optimize these parameters to achieve both efficient TR photon absorption and sharp particle separation capability.
-As a followup study, the authors have tested a variety of cathode materials on each prototype at Jefferson Lab in 3--6 GeV electron beam in order to directly demonstrate and quantify this effect.
+These results emphasize that TRD optimization requires careful balancing of multiple design factors: radiator thickness and material for sufficient TR yield, cathode material composition and thickness for minimal soft TR X-ray stoppage, drift gap size for photon absorption depth, and amplification technology for signal timing and robustness.
+This work stands to establish clear design requirements for MPGD-based TRD operation and demonstrates that multi-stage amplification is not merely advantageous but necessary for achieving meaningful TRD performance with MPGDs.
+As a followup study, the authors have tested a variety of cathode materials on each prototype at Jefferson Lab in 3--6\,GeV electron beam in order to directly demonstrate and quantify this effect.
+This ongoing R\&D effort will also focus on refining these multi-stage-gain detector configurations to maximize suppression performance while minimizing material and complexity, guiding the development of next-generation TRDs for high-rate experimental environments.
 Analysis of these studies is currently underway and will be reported in forthcoming publications.